RMIT-University-Medical-Radiations/HFLung-segmentation/README.md

 `./repos/HFLung-segmentation/download-figures.sh`

 # How to cite
-If you find this repository useful, please cite our paper.
+If you find this repository useful, please cite our paper:

+Wilding-McBride D, Lim J, Byrne H, O’Brien R. CT ventilation images produced by a 3D neural network show improvement over the Jacobian and HU DIR-based methods to predict quantized lung function.
+Medical Physics.
+2025;52(2):889-898. doi:10.1002/mp.17532